Sales & Brand Strategy

 In brand building, leadership teams lament that "nobody knows who we are" while spending energy watching what competitors do instead of executing what they're known for.
 Millions go to events, PR, and positioning, but the strategy is reactive.
 Something gets built because a competitor built it, not because it's strength-adjacent.

-The pattern is the same: attention pointed outward instead of inward, with execution replaced by reaction.
+The pattern is the same: attention pointed outward instead of inward.
+Execution gets replaced by reaction.

 John Wooden won 10 NCAA championships in 12 years, making him the most successful coach in college basketball history.
 His teams faced fierce competitors, and his staff scouted extensively.